Rhystic1/nikke-db-vue-story-gen/README.md

 ## Current Limitations
 - A personal API key is required to use this feature.
-- Only the Gemini and Perplexity APIs are supported at the moment, and only specific models.
+- Only the Gemini, Perplexity and OpenRouter APIs are supported at the moment, and only specific models.
 - Backgrounds are not implemented (yet).
 - Only one character can be displayed at a time, but it dynamically changes based on the context.
 - The quality and coherence of the story depends on the selected AI model.